bizhishui/bizhishui.github.io/_posts/2017-02-01-Extract-data-from-figures.md

 One defect of DataThief is the extraction of a line with `marker`.
 In this case, if the `output distance` is too small, the matched curved will go along the edge of the marker (big error if the marker is not too small).

 ### WebPlotDigitizer
+[WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/)  was developed to be an easy to use, free of charge and opensource program that can work with a variety of plot types and images.
+This program is developed using HTML5 which allows it to run within a web browser and requires no installation on to the user's hard drive.

 ### Engauge Digitizer
+[Engauge Digitizer](http://markummitchell.github.io/engauge-digitizer/), like DataThief, works on Linux, Mac and Windows.
+The process is import an image file, digitized within Engauge, and exported as a table of numeric data to a text file.
+Work can be saved into an Engauge DIG file.